 A survey of the unique issues and elements of an intellectual property lawsuit.
 Topics covered include assessing whether a lawsuit is the proper course of action and the risks of litigation, conducting pre-suit investigations, selecting expert witnesses, drafting pleadings, conducting pretrial activities, discovery, evidentiary challenges, trial preparation and appellate procedures.
 This course is to be taken with Practice Court 3.

-First-year law students are required to take Legal Analysis, Research, and Communications (LARC) and Appellate Advocacy and Procedure.
+First-year law students are required to take Legal Analysis, Research, and Communications (LARC): Introduction and LARC: Persuasive Communication.
 These courses are designed to introduce beginning law students to legal analysis, research, writing, and advocacy.
 In the first quarter of LARC, the principal goal is to teach students how to analyze legal problems; in the second quarter, students work on research skills.
-In the third quarter, students take Appellate Advocacy and Procedure, where the focus shifts from objective legal writing to persuasive legal writing and oral advocacy.
+In the third quarter, students take Persuasive Communication, where the focus shifts from objective legal writing to persuasive legal writing and oral advocacy.
 The students research and write an appellate brief and then deliver oral arguments based on that brief in the intra-school moot court competition.

 This course is structured as one companion and complementary to Practice Court 3, and in doing so simulates actual practice.
-It is limited to 20 students.
 As lawyers prepare for the final trial in a case, many preliminary matters occur, including the use of negotiation and mediation.
 This course will examine those processes in detail and consider their use at each stage of the pretrial process, as well as use in attempting a final resolution or settlement in advance of the trial.
 Students must be enrolled in Practice Court or have taken the course.

 This course studies the aspects of preparation, settlement, and trial of personal injury cases.